mr-esser/fend/projects/evaluate-news-nlp/README.md

 This is a small web application that can be used to perform a simple sentiment analysis on arbitrary English web documents.

 Simply launch the app and bring up the website in your browser.
 Then, enter a valid URL in the **Document URL** field and press **Analyse** to trigger the analysis.
 Once complete, the analysis results will appear directly below the input area.
-Depending on the size of the document you provided, this may take a few seconds.
+Depending on the size of the document you are analysing, this may take a few seconds.
 Pop-ups on the result table headers explain the meanings of the values shown.

 Internally, the app relies on [MeaningCloud](http:/www.meaningcloud.com)'s NLP offering for the document analysis.
 So, you will need to sign up for a free API key before using the app.